-Don’t also forget to optimize your product descriptions for SEO.
-Here are a few resources to help you get started.
+Remember to optimize your product descriptions for SEO.

-- SEO for Luxury Brands: How to Dominate in Search
+Explore the following article on SEO for Luxury Brands: How to Dominate in Search.

 Optimizing your product descriptions for SEO will help you to be found in search engines by increasing your organic reach and traffic.